June 14, 2018

 A welcoming port to mariners since 1620, Plymouth Harbor manages to strike a balance between its past and present.

-By Rob Duca • Photography by Benjamin Boynton & Tom Richardson
+By Rob Duca • Photography by Tom Richardson

 There are few places in the country with more history than Plymouth Harbor.
 Indeed, when boaters enter this storied port, they are literally navigating the same waters traveled by our Pilgrim forbears, who landed here in 1620 aboard the Mayflower.
 Talk about a harbor with history!

 Today, Plymouth Harbor serves as both a convenient launching spot and a cool place to visit, given the numerous dining and shopping options along its bustling waterfront.
 The harbor is home to one of the biggest and best public boat launches in Massachusetts.
-The facility was renovated this past summer, and features plenty of parking, including overnight parking for those who wish to leave their rigs for weekend trips to other ports.
+The facility features plenty of parking, including overnight parking for those who wish to leave their rigs for weekend trips to other ports.

-Of course, many boaters simply choose to hang out inside the protected harbor and nearby bays and explore the maze of sand flats and channels (follow the markers closely, as it’s easy to run aground).
+Of course, many boaters simply choose to hang out inside the protected harbor and explore the maze of sand flats and channels that comprise the surrounding bays and coves (follow the markers closely, as it’s easy to run aground).
 A popular spot in Plymouth Bay is Brown’s Bank, just east of Long Beach Point and south of the main entrance channel.
-While a hazard for those who fail to watch their chart plotter and the tide, this expansive sandbar becomes party central at low water for boaters and their families who come to fish, clam, barbeque or simply relax.
+While a hazard to those who fail to watch their chart plotter and the tide, this expansive sandbar becomes Party Central at low water for boaters who come to fish, clam, barbeque or simply relax.
 On one day a year that’s chosen for the duration, depth and timing of the tide, the bar becomes something like a Woodstock for boaters, as a blue fabric pavilion is erected to serve as a main stage and live music plays until the tide rolls in.

 Another option is Brewer Plymouth Marine, a full-service, transient-friendly marina and boatyard within walking distance of the harbor’s attractions.
-The marina hosts more than 1,200 transient vessels each season, and its on-site amenities include a restaurant, laundry, a canvas shop, showers and a fuel dock.
-Lastly, the Plymouth Yacht Club offers moorings at a cost of $50 per night, and also has a fuel dock, showers, laundry and launch service.
+The marina hosts more than 1,200 transient vessels each season, and its on-site amenities include a restaurant and bar, laundry facilities, a canvas shop, showers and a fuel dock.
+Lastly, the Plymouth Yacht Club offers moorings at a cost of $50 per night, and also offers fuel, showers, laundry and launch service.

 Another well-known historical stop and tourist attraction can be found three miles away at Plimoth Plantation.
 The Plantation is a living museum dedicated to telling the history of Plymouth Colony from the perspective of both the Pilgrims and the native Wampanoag people.
 It comprises a working village populated by “re-enactors” who take time to tell curious visitors about daily life on the harsh frontier of the New World.
 Also close by is the 1677 Harlow Old Fort House, one of the few remaining 17th century buildings in town.